masonmarker/TheMsnProject/msnscript2/portable/msn2/README.txt

-This directory (msn2) can now be copied into your project folders / directories.
+This directory ("portable/msn2") can now be copied into your project folders / directories.

+The destination folder environment of this package should have access to the following:
+- capability to execute .py programs
+- installed the few dependencies in dependencies.txt

-You should create your .msn2 program files within the same directory as this README.txt (msn2).
+You should create your .msn2 program files within the same directory as this README.txt ("portable/msn2").

-This package has access to it's own lib directory, therefore, your created .msn2 program files can import files in the exact manner of those existing outside of this package.
+This package has access to an MSN2 library, therefore, your created .msn2 program files can import files in the exact manner of those existing outside of this package.

-ex: import ('lib/timer.msn2')
+ex: import ("lib/timer.msn2")

 Run .msn2 programs from this directory with the following syntax:
-'python msn2.py *****.msn2'
+"python msn2.py *****.msn2"

 Good luck!